linode/docs/docs/databases/cassandra/set-up-a-cassandra-node-cluster-on-ubuntu-and-centos.md

 {{< /file >}}

 3. Edit the `cassandra-rackdc.properties` file.
-Assign each node the same datacenter and rack name:
+Assign each node the same data center and rack name:

     {{< file "/etc/cassandra/conf/cassandra-rackdc.properties" properties >}}
 # These properties are used with GossipingPropertyFileSnitch and will